 How do you calculate Marginal ROI in Marketing?

-Marketing is a crucial component of any business's success, and investing in the right marketing strategies can mean the difference between stagnation and growth.
+As mentioned in our Marketing Channel ROI Guide, marketing is a crucial component of any business's success, and investing in the right marketing strategies can mean the difference between stagnation and growth.
 But with so many different marketing options available, it can be challenging to determine where to invest your resources to achieve the best possible returns.
 That's where the concept of marginal ROI comes in.

 Calculating marginal ROI in marketing involves comparing the ROI of an existing marketing campaign or investment to the potential ROI of a slightly modified or increased investment.
 For example, a company invests $1,000 in a digital advertising campaign and sees an ROI of 10%.
 They're pleased with the results, but they're also curious about what might happen if they invest just a little bit more.
 By analyzing the marginal ROI of investing an additional $500 in that campaign, they may discover that the potential return is even greater than the original investment.